rehierl/html-outliner-spec/issue-associations-notes.md

-The direction of this connection and its name (i.e. `parent section`) can be understood to state that the sectioning root element itself is an inner element of the preceeding outer section.
+The direction of this connection and its name (i.e. `parent section`) can be understood to state that the sectioning root element itself is an inner element of the preceeding outer section (The sectioning root element is a subordinate and the outer section a superordinate entity).

 This can be translated into the following pseudocode: